- 5 Key Challenges Faced by Children with Phonological Disorder

 4. Online English Learning Platforms

 The right approach for kids will be a mix of different therapies, with parents analyzing their performance over time.
-For kids that have severe phonological symptoms, a doctor should be able to perform a complete analysis to determine both medical and psychological reasons behind mispronunciation.
+For kids with severe phonological symptoms, a doctor should be able to perform a complete analysis to determine medical and psychological reasons behind mispronunciation.

 Coping with Phonological Disorder